mirswamp/deployment/swamponabox/singleserver/README-BOOTSTRAP.md

 	You should see the SWAMP front page with the > Sign In button displayed

-(2)	Log in to swamponabox as administratior:
+(2)	Log in to swampinabox as administratior:
 	Username: admin-s
 	Password: swamp

 (3)	Add New Package
-	There are some packages available in the swamponabox repository cloned in Quick Start (1) under SwampProjects
+	There are some packages available in the swampinabox repository cloned in Quick Start (1) under SwampProjects

 (4)	Run an assessment